Jessica Andrews: 2008–present

 Andrews performed a duet with pop artist Richard Marx titled "Wild Horses", which was released on his 2008 album Sundown.
 In October 2008, Andrews signed with Lyric Street Records's subsidiary imprint, Carolwood Records.
 Her first single for the label, "Everything" (which Andrews co-wrote with Marcel), was released on November 23, 2008.
 The song, produced by Jay DeMarcus of Rascal Flatts, went to No. 45 in early 2009.
 Her album was then pushed back to a later 2009 release; but in October of that year, Carolwood Records closed and the album was shelved.
 Additionally, Andrews was the only artist on Carolwood not to be transferred to its parent label, Lyric Street.

 On November 2, 2010, Geffen Records released Andrews' first greatest hits album, Icon, as part of their Icon budget release series.

 Personal life

 In October 2010, Andrews became engaged to Marcel, a singer-songwriter and music video director.
 They were married on November 11, 2011.
 On September 30, 2017, Andrews announced that she was expecting a baby boy with Chagnon.
-On February 6, 2018, Andrews gave birth to a son named Rockwell Francois Chagnon.
+In 2018, Andrews gave birth to a son.
+She gave birth to a daughter in 2022.